ROCm/MIOpen/doc/src/DebugAndLogging.md

 > 0, no, false, disable, disabled - to disable feature
 > ```

-## Log Levels
-The `MIOPEN_LOG_LEVEL` environment variable controls the verbosity of the messages printed by MIOpen onto console.
+* `MIOPEN_LOG_LEVEL` - In addition to API call information and driver commands, MIOpen prints various information related to the progress of its internal operations.
+This information can be useful both for debugging and for understanding the principles of operation of the library.
+The `MIOPEN_LOG_LEVEL` environment variable controls the verbosity of these messages.
 Allowed values are:
   * 0 - Default.
 Works as level 4 for Release builds, level 5 for Debug builds.
   * 1 - Quiet.
 No logging messages.
   * 2 - Fatal errors only (not used yet).
   * 3 - Errors and fatals.
   * 4 - All errors and warnings.
   * 5 - Info.
 All the above plus information for debugging purposes.
   * 6 - Detailed info.
 All the above plus more detailed information for debugging.
-* 7 - Trace: the most detailed debugging info plus all above (not used so far).
+  * 7 - Trace: the most detailed debugging info plus all above.

-All messages output via `stderr`.

-`MIOPEN_ENABLE_LOGGING` and `MIOPEN_LOG_LEVEL` are independent from each other.

 > **_NOTE:_ When asking for technical support, please include the console log obtained with the following settings:**
 > ```
 > export MIOPEN_ENABLE_LOGGING=1
 > export MIOPEN_LOG_LEVEL=5
 > ```

+* `MIOPEN_ENABLE_LOGGING_MPMT` - When enabled, each log line is prefixed with information which allows the user to identify records printed from different processes and/or threads.
+Useful for debugging multi-process/multi-threaded apps.

 ## Layer Filtering